 And what are they … exactly?

 They are the songs that you cannot get out of your head.
 Recently Kylie did it again to me.
 This time with “when I go out, I wanna go out dancing” repeating itself for the best part of four hours.
-In revenge I have had fun creating these table topics around tonight’s theme …
+For cathartic revenge I have had fun creating these Toastmaster table topics around a this very theme …

 - The first time, Kylie did it to me was with her song Can’t Get you Out of My Head – this was a paradoxical hit in September 2001 otherwise known as 9/11.
 We all remember what we were doing that day – what is your story?

 - Choruses tend to get stuck in our heads because they are the bit that we remember the most, we seldom remember the second and third versus of any song.
 Unfinished thoughts worry us and are more likely to return over and over again.
 What tricks do you use to put something to sleep that it is way past its bedtime?

 - Scientists may have found a way to help anyone plagued by those annoying tunes that lodge themselves inside our heads and repeat on an endless loop.
 They claim the best way to stop earworms is to solve some tricky anagram or complete a Suduko or read a good novel.
 What keeps you cognitively engaged whether or not you are affected by an earworm?

 - Experts claim there is a mathematical formula that sheds light on the reason why some musical combinations are unforgettable.
 It is receptiveness (how you feel about the song) + predictability or surprise + melodic potency (the hook & rhythmic repetition).
 Queen has 3 in the top 20 most addictive songs – which bugs you most – We are the Champions, We will Rock You or Bohemian Rhapsody?